New iPad Pro 2021 release date, price, specs, news and what you need to know

 Apple has now included the M1 chip from the MacBook in the iPad Pro, so this should make it the fastest iPad ever and it has the potential to make this one of the best tablets on the market.

+This may also make it comparable to MacBook products in terms of its performance, but we won't know for certain until we've got the product in our hands.

-Apple has said the 8-core GPU will offer a 50% jump in performance when confirmed the iPad Pro 2020.
-Plus, it'll offer a 40% performance jump over the same iPad Pro from 2020.
+Apple has said the 8-core CPU will offer up to a 50% jump in performance compared to the iPad Pro 2020.
+Plus, it'll offer up to a 40% GPU performance jump over the same iPad Pro from 2020.

+As for RAM, you'll get 8GB with models offering 128GB, 256GB, or 512GB of storage, while models with 1TB and 2TB have 16GB of RAM.
+That top storage option is more than we've seen on an iPad before.

-There's a Thunderbolt port on the new iPad Pro, which is a new addition for Apple.
+There's a Thunderbolt port on the new iPad Pro, too.
+That means you can connect a variety of new gadgets to your iPad with support up to 10Gbps Ethertnet and other high-performance accessories like external displays and fast external storage as well.

+Apple has upped the maximum storage on its iPads too, which now goes up to 2TB (if you're willing to spend a lot on it).
+If not, your options are 128GB, 256GB, 512GB or 1TB.

 We've yet to hear how big the battery is in the new iPad Pro, but Apple claims this will offer "all-day battery life".
-Exactly what that means won't be clear until we get this product in our hands.
+Exactly what that means won't be clear until we get this product in our hands and we can run our own specific tests.

-There's also 5G connectivity on the new iPad Pro, so you'll be able to connect to next-gen internet.
+There's also 5G connectivity on the new iPad Pro, so you'll be able to connect to next-gen internet if you have a compatible service.
 If you live in the US, the new iPad Pro will offer mmWave connectivity too.
 It's currently unclear for other markets around the world.

+It's worth noting that you'll want to opt for the cellular variant of the new iPad Pro to be able to connect to 5G as well.

 iPad Pro 2021 accessories